Universal-Team/db/docs/_3ds/graphcalc3ds.md

 update_notes: '<p dir="auto">Small release to fix a bug in version 1.5.
 The bug was that undefined values weren''t graphed properly (properly in this case being not at all) when the equation was entered in algebraic notation.
-Because of this bug, for example, <code>sqrt(1-x^2)</code> would appear as the top half of a circle like it should, except there would be two vertical lines on the sides.
+Because of this bug, for example, <code class="notranslate">sqrt(1-x^2)</code> would appear as the top half of a circle like it should, except there would be two vertical lines on the sides.
 Version 1.5.1 fixes this bug.</p>

   <p dir="auto">QR code for CIA:</p>